 Please click on the funding title for a brief description of the scheme.
 Our Funding & Scholarship Calculator is also available to provide information on possible funding opportunites and is updated on a regular basis.

 AberDoc PhD Scholarship Competition

 N.B.
-Please note that the deadline for the Institute of Geography, History, Politics and Psychology and the Department of Theatre, Film and Television Studies is the 27th January 2017.
+Please note that the deadline for the Departments of Geography & Earth Sciences, International Politics, History & Welsh History, Psychology and Theatre, Film and Television Studies is the 25th January 2019.

 For further information please see the AberDoc (PhD) Scholarship Competition web page.

 Aberystwyth International Scholarships (AIS) for 2018-2019

 Scholarships, each worth £2,000 towards tuition fees will be available for International (non-EU) students commencing full-time Taught Masters courses or a Research Programme (MPhil, LLM by Research or PhD) in September 2018.
 In order to be considered for one of these awards, an application for a place on a relevant programme at Aberystwyth University must be received by 27th July 2018.